EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Site-administration.md

 1. Sign in as **LynnR@\<your tenant\>.onmicrosoft.com**.

     You should see a warning message at the top of the page telling you that this site is read-only at the administrator's request.
 Verify that you cannot add or change any content.

-## Exercise 8: Replace the root site

-1. Replace the root site with the new Contoso home
-1. Verify the replacement